 If you wish to arrange an individual appointment with the Disability Advisor, please call Student Support Services on 01224 273935 or send us an email at email@example.com.
 Please note that without a pre-arranged appointment there is no guarantee that you will be seen on the day.

 Who should attend?

 Everyone is welcome to attend Open Day regardless of when you plan to begin your studies with us.
-We also encourage any student who holds an offer to study in September 2019 to also come along if they have not yet been able to visit the campus.
 You are welcome to come on your own, with parents, teachers and other guidance staff, or as part of a school party.